chrisgrieser/shimmering-focus/README.md

 - 💡 The settings can still be accessed via `cmd + ,` or `ctrl + ,`.

 ### Condensed Display of Information
-- Screen real estate is used much more efficiently to display more information at the same time.
+- Screen real estate used much more efficiently to display more information.
-- Useful for smaller screens, Split Screens, bigger font sizes or simply if want to see more information without having to scroll.
+- Useful for smaller screens, split screens, bigger font sizes, or simply to see more information without having to scroll.
 - Smaller images/PDFs.
-Click-and-Hold or use the [Max View Feature](#Max-View) to enlarge them again.
+(Click-and-Hold or use the [Max View Feature](#Max-View) to enlarge them again.)
 - Wider input boxes

 <img width=60% alt="Screenshot 2021-10-23 17 06 22" src="https://user-images.githubusercontent.com/73286100/138561771-1067d041-eeb2-4dfe-8d79-f7fa754ca419.png">